neoeinstein/protoc-gen-prost/protoc-gen-prost/README.md

   structure will be flattened, with all generated files placed directly into the specified output directory.
 By default, the output directory structure mirrors the input protobuf file paths.
+* `prost_reflect`: When specified together with `file_descriptor_set`, generate
+  implementations of [prost_reflect::ReflectMessage](https://docs.rs/prost-reflect/latest/prost_reflect/trait.ReflectMessage.html) trait for the generated rust struct.
+Note that this option depends on `file_descriptor_set`, and when enabled, the generated `FileDescriptorSet` *will* include all the dependent protobuf files in addition to the module being generated, which required for prost_reflect descriptor to work.

 A note on parameter values: